Yixiao-Wang-Stats/Yixiao-Wang-Stats.github.io/_research/Trimmed-Mean-for-Partially-Observed-Functional-Data.md

 venue: "University of Science and Technology of China, Mathematics Department"
 date: 2024-05-01
 location: "Anhui, China"
 excerpt: "This is my bachelor's thesis.
-I define the trimmed mean for partially observed functional data and proved consistent convergence of the estimator."
+I introduce the concept of the trimmed mean for partially observed functional data, prove the strong consistency of the estimator, and present results from simulation experiments."
 ---
 ## Thesis
 <iframe src="https://yixiao-wang-stats.github.io/files/Trimmed%20Mean%20for%20Partially%20Observed%20Functional%20Data.pdf" width="100%" height="800px" frameborder="0"></iframe>

 ## Overview

-In this bachelor's thesis, titled *Trimmed Mean for Partially Observed Functional Data*, we use the trimmed mean for partially observed functional data.
+In this bachelor's thesis, titled *Trimmed Mean for Partially Observed Functional Data*, we introduce the trimmed mean for partially observed functional data.
 We prove the robustness and strong consistency of this method.
 The work primarily references the following studies:

 - **Integrated Depths for Partially Observed Functional Data**
   *Authors*: A. Elías, R. Jiménez, A. M. Paganoni, L. M. Sangalli